 Remember when Matthew first proposed to Mary over sandwiches in Season 1?
 Sharing even a simple meal can be special, and when you make it yourself you literally are taking the time to show your love.
-If you are challenged in the kitchen and your partner loves Downton Abbey, a tea party is the perfect gift on Valentine’s Day or any time of year.
+If you are challenged in the kitchen and your partner loves Downton Abbey, a tea party is a perfect gift on Valentine’s Day or any time of year.
 And yes, there is such a thing as ‘champagne” or “celebration” tea where you an enjoy a sparkling wine.

 My Book on Entertaining Downton

 Great food has a history.
-There are 220 recipes and color photos which provide suggestions for entertaining at brunch, afternoon tea, cocktails, and dinner upstairs and down.
-In addition, there is a selection of recipes to host a traditional garden party, and to celebrate English holidays throughout the year.
-Finally, taking a page from the country house cooks of the era, there is a section which provides a number of base recipes to help stock your larder.
+There are 220 recipes and colour photos that provide suggestions for entertaining at brunch, afternoon tea, cocktails, and dinner upstairs and down.
+In addition, there is a selection of recipes to host a traditional garden party and to celebrate English holidays throughout the year.
+Finally, taking a page from the country house cooks of the era, there is a section that provides a number of base recipes to help stock your larder.
 Check out the press coverage the book has attracted.

 Where to get Tea Stuff

-Most everyone has a teapot and likely have inherited a tea cup or two from a relative.
-If not, pay a visit to your Visit your local charity retail store where you can easily pick up tea cups, a teapot, and even silver pieces that people don’t want anymore.
+Most everyone has a teapot and likely has inherited a teacup or two from a relative.
+If not, pay a visit to your Visit your local charity retail store where you can easily pick up teacups, a teapot, and even silver pieces that people don’t want anymore.
 A stacked tea tray can be hard to find, so you can simply use plates, or pick up a cardboard stacked tray stand from a dollar store which many people use for fairy (cup) cakes.

 - Warm the pot: Add a bit of boiling water to the pot, give it a swirl and pour it out before adding your tea.

 - If you go with loose tea, the general guideline is to allow for 1 tsp per person, 1 tsp. for the pot, and allow 10 ounces per person.
-You may wish to fill your tea pot with tap water, pour into a measuring cup to determine how many cups your pot will hold.
+You may wish to fill your teapot with tap water, pour it into a measuring cup to determine how many cups your pot will hold.